VenkateshAneshwar/gatus-self-hosted/README.md

     ```

 2.  **Create the shared network:**
-    This setup uses a shared network to easily connect to other services.
-If you haven't already, create the network:
+    If you haven't already, create the shared Docker network:
     ```bash
     docker network create shared_network
     ```